deepayannandy/deepayannandy/README.md

 - 👋 Hi, I’m @deepayannandy
-- 👀 I’m interested in Python Java JavaScript MachineLearning and IOT
+- 👀 I’m interested in Java ReactJs NodeJs ExpressJs Flutter and IOT
-- 🌱 I’m currently learning FullStackDevelopment
+- 🌱 I’m working on various FullStack projects for different Startups and individual clients.
 - 📫 How to reach me dnyindia@gmail.com